carmax91/PsNee_402/README.md

 # PsNee_402
 PsNee v7 port for the ATtiny402 MCU compatible on all Ps1 boards.

-I have around some ATtiny402 around so why not port PsNee on this little 8-pin gem?
+I have some ATtiny402 around so why not port PsNee on this little 8-pin gem?
 Fully compatible and stealth on **ALL** Ps1 motherboards!
 There is virtually no noise or degradation of the laser RF signal level because the code injects the SCEX string only when needed.